Joanneseiler/campark/README.md

 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
 - **userProfile** - As a user I want to access my profile and see which places I added and in which places I already stayed
 - **userAccount** - As a user I want to be able to edit or delete my profile
-- **mapPage** - As a user I want to see all the places that me and others users pinned as a good spot to park a campervan.
+- **mapPage** - As a user I want to see all the places that me and other users pinned as a good spot to park a campervan or car at night

 ## Backlog